-Hometown favorite falls on Day 2 of Little League World Series
+Hometown favorite falls on day 2 of Little League World Series

-The Southwest players overcame the loud crowd and responded with a rally to down Hollidaysburg 8-2 during the night cap of day 2 of the Little League World Series.
+The Southwest players overcame the loud crowd and responded with a rally to down Hollidaysburg 8-2 during the night cap of day two of the Little League World Series.

 “First and foremost, the atmosphere was something kids on both sides will remember for the rest of their lives,” Hollidaysburg manager Jim McGough said.
 “The cheering, the loudness, it’s just what Little League baseball is all about.
 Especially in Williamsport.”